-Matt O'Connell, a CSU honours graduate with 20 years experience working in natural resource management, began working on his research project "Murray cod mounts: trophy fish, dusty relics, icons of interest and an environmental voice from the past" in January of 2017.
-His project, which has received a top-up scholarship ($45,000) from the Murray-Darling Basin Authority, builds on initial research done by his principal supervisor Dr Paul Humphries, a fish ecologist with an interest in historical ecology.
+Matt O'Connell, a CSU honours graduate with 20 years experience working in natural resource management, began working on his research project "Exploring the potential of taxidermy Murray cod mounts to inform past environmental conditions" in January of 2017 and graduated in 2021.
+His project, "Exploring the utility of taxidermy Murray cod (Maccullochella peelii) as a historical record" received a top-up scholarship ($45,000) from the Murray-Darling Basin Authority, and builds on initial research done by his principal supervisor Dr Paul Humphries, a fish ecologist with an interest in historical ecology.
 The project is aligned with the Environmental Water and Biodiversity Conservation research themes.

 Saideepa (Deepa) Kumar completed her PhD in February 2016.
 Her supervisors were Prof Allan Curtis, Dr Paul Humphries, Dr Emily Mendham and Dr Wendy Merritt (ANU).
-Deepa's PhD examines the contemporary topic of the management of environmental water in the Murray-Darling Basin in Australia.
+Deepa's PhD examined the contemporary topic of the management of environmental water in the Murray-Darling Basin in Australia.
 Deepa's research commenced in 2012 as part of a National Centre for Groundwater Research and Training (NCGRT) project and was aligned with the Social Research for Natural Resource Management SRA.

-Wayne Deans was supervised by Dr Digby Race, Institute adjunct Barney Foran and Dr Mark Howden (Chief Research Scientist, CSIRO Climate Adaptation Flagship) began his PhD in February, 2010.
+Wayne Deans was supervised by Dr Digby Race, Institute adjunct Barney Foran and Dr Mark Howden (Chief Research Scientist, CSIRO Climate Adaptation Flagship) began his PhD in February 2010.
 His topic was "Trees as Redundant Patterns."
 Wayne graduated in 2015.

 Manu Saunders began her PhD in March 2010 under principal supervisor A/Prof Gary Luck.
 Her topic was "Wild pollinator communities of native woodlands and commercial almond plantations in a semi-arid Australian landscape: Implications for conservation of insects and ecosystem services".
 Manu graduated in 2014.